CoRECT: A Framework for Evaluating Embedding Compression Techniques at Scale

 \subsubsection{Compression Methods.}

 The compression techniques discussed below fall into three broad categories.
-The first group reduces the precision of embeddings by representing each dimension with a lower number of bits, in the following called Scalar and Binary Quantization (SBQ).
-This encompasses type-casting floating points, i.e. to float8~\cite{Micikevicius2022}, or mapping them to discrete integer values, i.e. \texttt{uint8}.
-Its simplicity makes SBQ a popular compression approach supported by various libraries and vector databases, such as FAISS \cite{Douze2024}, OpenSearch\footnote{https://opensearch.org/} or Milvus\footnote{https://milvus.io/}, as well as recent embedding models through quantization-aware training \cite{Voyage2025,Günther2025}.
+The first group reduces the precision of embeddings by representing each dimension with a lower number of bits.
+In the following, we will refer to this group of compression methods as Scalar and Binary Quantization (SBQ).
+It encompasses type-casting floating points, i.e. to float8~\cite{Micikevicius2022}, or mapping them to discrete integer values, i.e. \texttt{uint8}.
+Its simplicity makes SBQ a popular compression approach supported by various libraries and vector databases, such as FAISS \cite{Douze2024}, OpenSearch\footnote{\url{https://opensearch.org/}} or Milvus\footnote{\url{https://milvus.io/}}, as well as recent embedding models through quantization-aware training \cite{Voyage2025,Günther2025}.

 The second group encompasses approaches for dimensionality reduction which remove certain dimensions from the embedding vector.
-The most common method in the context of data analysis is Principal Component Analysis (PCA), which can also be used to compress embedding vectors.
+The most common method in the context of data analytics is Principal Component Analysis (PCA), which can also be used to compress embedding vectors.
 More recently, Matryoshka Representation Learning (MRL)~\cite{Kusupati2022,Yoon2024}, which is integrated into model training, has found wide-spread adoption in contemporary embedding models~\cite{Voyage2025,Günther2025,Lee2025,Yu2024,Zhang2025}.

 The third and last group consists of regular hashing and Learning-to-Hash (LTH) methods.
 A simple baseline is Locality-Sensitive Hashing (LSH), whose numerous proposed variants and extensions make it a well-studied compression methods~\cite{Bawa2005,Dasgupta2011,Datar2011,Gan2012,Huang2015}.
-Regarding LTH methods, Product Quantization (PQ) \cite{Jégou2011} has emerged as a popular method with its own proposed expansions like Joint optimization of query encoding and Product Quantization (JPQ)~\cite{Zhan2021} or Distill-VQ \cite{Xiao2022}.
+For LTH methods, Product Quantization (PQ) \cite{Jégou2011} has emerged as a popular method with its own proposed expansions like Joint optimization of query encoding and Product Quantization (JPQ)~\cite{Zhan2021} or Distill-VQ \cite{Xiao2022}.
 Yamada et al. \cite{Yamada2021} introduce the Binary Passage Retriever (BPR) to binarize embeddings generated by the Dense Passage Retriever~\cite{Karpukhin2020}.
 Thakur et al.~\cite{Thakur2022} enhance prior work by introducing domain adaptation modules, enabling methods like BPR and JPQ to perform effectively in zero-shot retrieval settings.